fdrmrc/Polydeal/README.md

 To enable to computation of some quality metrics, mostly of theoretical interests and not really relevant in application codes, the external library **CGAL** is required.
 As this is a dependency of *deal.II* as well, it is sufficient to configure deal.II with it.

 ## Building polyDEAL
-Assuming deal.II (version 9.5 onwards) is installed on your machine and meets the requirements above, all is required to do is:
+Assuming deal.II is installed on your machine and meets the requirements above, all is required to do is:

 ```bash
 git clone git@github.com:fdrmrc/Polydeal.git